jaydeflix/Utilities/README.md

     // instance will be raised.
 Same for custom.

 ## OAuth Helper ##
 Writing OAuth requests is a pain in the behind.
-While Windows 8 provides a [basic](http://msdn.microsoft.com/en-us/library/windows/apps/windows.security.authentication.web.aspx) way to obtain the secret tokens from the web flow, it doesn't actually make it easy to sign the requests etc. While the [sample](http://code.msdn.microsoft.com/windowsapps/Web-Authentication-d0485122) explains it, it doesn't make it really easy when you need to do the whole OAuth 1.0 request signing shenangians.
+While Windows 8 provides a [basic](http://msdn.microsoft.com/en-us/library/windows/apps/windows.security.authentication.web.aspx) way to obtain the secret tokens from the web flow, it doesn't actually make it easy to sign the requests etc. While the [sample](http://code.msdn.microsoft.com/windowsapps/Web-Authentication-d0485122) explains it, it doesn't make it really easy when you need to do the whole OAuth 1.0 request signing shenanigans.

 This class attempts to solve that by providing a WinJS.Promise based API that allows chaining, errors etc to propogate.
 It's simple to use, and I would recommend looking deeper into the tests to use it.
 However, simple usage: